 Individuals who are dependent on alcohol often suffer from negative side effects such as physical dependence, anxiety, depression, confusion, organ damage, strained relationships and difficulty meeting major responsibilities.
 Making the decision to quit drinking can help alleviate these symptoms by improving mood and lessening the physical side effects.

-Abstaining from alcohol can be a very difficult decision as it requires significant lifestyle changes.
+Abstaining from alcohol can be a difficult decision as it requires significant lifestyle changes.
 This process can be made even more difficult by symptoms of withdrawal and alcohol cravings.
 Fortunately, there are several medications that can aid in alleviating alcohol cravings.
 Several of these medications are approved by the FDA and are available by prescription only.
-A few medications are also available over-the-counter (OTC) and are described as agents that can help curb alcohol cravings.
+A few supplements are also available over-the-counter (OTC), described as agents that can help curb alcohol cravings.

 Table of Contents

 Medications used to help people quit drinking are generally prescription-only and include:

 - Topiramate is a prescription medication generally used to treat seizures.
 While this drug is not yet FDA-approved to treat alcohol addiction and cravings, increasing amounts of evidence show that topiramate can be used to treat alcohol cravings if used as your doctor prescribes.

 - Alcohol mimics the activity of the neurotransmitter gamma-aminobutyric acid (GABA) in the brain.
 GABA inhibits impulses that are fired in the brain to generate a relaxed or tired feeling.
 Topiramate works to inhibit the activity of GABA.
 It also suppresses the alcohol-induced release of dopamine, a neurotransmitter associated with feelings of reward and pleasure.